alema-r/carbon-footprint-dapp/README.md

 `python3 main.py`

 The application is a CLI application, so you will perform actions using only your keyboard.
-- You can navigate a list by pressing up and down arrows and you can select the option by pressing enter.
+- You can navigate a list by pressing the up and down arrow keys and you can select the option by pressing enter.
-- Some input are list of checkbox: you can select/unselect an option by pressing space and press enter to confirm the selection.
+- Some input are lists of checkboxes: you can select/unselect an option by pressing space and press enter to confirm the selection.
 - Finally in a text input, you simply have to answer the question and press enter when you're done.

 Here you can see a demo of the application, with key presses on screen: